simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 ## Using simpl-modelservice Profiling

-To add a profile task to your model service:
+To add a profiling task to your model service:

 * Add a `profilers` module to the `game` module.

 * Add a file named `profile_test.py` to the `profilers` module.

-* Define a profile task in `profile_test.py` whose name starts with 'profile_'.
+* Define a profiling task in `profile_test.py` whose name starts with 'profile_'.

-A common profile task pattern simulates a player logging into the game and submitting decisions.
+A common profiling task pattern simulates a player logging into the game and submitting decisions.
 In this pattern, the task retrieves information about the test player from the Simpl server, emulates the `simpl-react` **simpl** decorator's initial WAMP requests, then submits decisions for the test player.
-Example profile tasks with this pattern are in the Simpl `simpl-div-model` and `simpl-calc-model` repositories.
+Example profiling tasks with this pattern are in the Simpl `simpl-div-model` and `simpl-calc-model` repositories.

 In the multi-player **Simpl Div** game's `simpl-div-model` repository, the `profile_test.py` file contents look like: